Homer H. Dubs: Research and publishing

 Throughout his life, Dubs researched and published on a wide range of topics in Chinese philosophy and history.
 In the mid-1930s he was commissioned by the American Council of Learned Societies to undertake the work for which he would become best known, a translation of Ban Gu's Han shu.
 During 1934-37, Dubs worked on the translation assiduously with three Chinese collaborators, Jen T'ai, C.H.
 Ts'ui, and P'an Lo-chi.
-They produced a copiously annotated three-volume translation of the "Annals" section of the Han shu (chapters 1-12) and the three chapters (99A,B&C) devoted to Wang Mang, published under the title History of the Former Han Dynasty (Baltimore, 1938–55).
+They produced a copiously annotated three-volume translation of the "Annals" section of the Han shu (chapters 1-12) and the three chapters (99 A, B & C) devoted to Wang Mang, published under the title History of the Former Han Dynasty (Baltimore, 1938–55).
 The first two volumes were awarded the coveted Prix Stanislas Julien of the Académie des Inscriptions et Belles-Lettres.
 Two companion volumes, including a prolegomena and a glossary were planned.

 Dubs' publications on China (he remained interested in philosophy throughout his life) were characterized by solid scholarship and an extraordinary breadth of interests.
 He did pioneering work on ancient Chinese astronomy, in particular the observance of eclipses.
 But the breadth of his education and interests combined with a fertile mind to lead him into curious directions.
 One was his development of an idiosyncratic system of romanization in which the Chinese characters were replaced by a system of letters and numbers that indicated the pronunciation, tone and constituent elements of the original Chinese graph.
 Thus, Qian Han shu (Wade Giles Ch'ien Han shu) 前漢書 was rendered Ts'ien2R Han4SU-shu1WE.
 Although he represented his system as a variation on the widely used Wade Giles romanization, the field declined to adopt his "Wade-Dubs" system.
 Indeed, it was his insistence on using the system for the remaining volumes of History of the Former Han Dynasty that prevented them from being published.

 Another direction Dubs' interests took him was the pursuit of contacts between Han China and the Roman empire.
 He wrote several articles on the subject, culminating in the controversial A Roman City in Ancient China.
 This work purported to show that a Roman legion that had been part of the army of Marcus Licinius Crassus defeated at the Battle of Carrhae in 53 B.C. had settled in Northwestern China.
 The defeated legion, Dubs speculated, had been relocated further east by the victorious Parthians, for whom they fought in a battle against the Han.
 Defeated again, they were settled at a place called Liqian located in modern Yongchang County, Jinchang, Gansu province.
 Although this story has been seized upon by enthusiastic Chinese of the area and non specialist Westerners, at least two eminent Chinese authorities have shown that the notion has serious shortcomings.